yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 Each night, you learn 1 player of each character type, until there are no more types to learn. [+1 Outsider]

 ## ![](Baptist/.image_big.png) [Baptist](Baptist)
-Each night*, choose 2 living players (not yourself); they each receive a good potion and one can’t die tonight.
+Each night*, choose 2 living players (not yourself); one receives a good potion the other an evil potion and can’t die tonight.

 ## ![](Clerk/.image_big.png) [Clerk](Clerk)
 Each night, you learn a type of potion that an evil player (not a traveller) has received tonight.